department-of-veterans-affairs/vets-website/src/applications/disability-benefits/view-payments/README.md

 ## How to mock data and view payments locally
 When developing locally, `vets-api` is not able to properly access BGS to retrieve payment data.
 In order to view payment data locally, we have to mock the return data.

+> [!NOTE]
+> The above will return an array of payments, but it will not include any returned payments.
+When viewing the page at `/va-payment-history/payments`, you will only see the `Payments you received` table.

 ### Start vets-api locally

 1. Open up the project in **VSCode** or in a **terminal instance** by cding into the vets-api project.